-- Implement an internal process for identifying tax requirements for employees who telecommute
+- Internal process for identifying tax requirements for employees who telecommute

 - Correctly identify and apply the state withholding and unemployment requirements

-- Understand the local tax impact to telecommuting
+- Understanding the local tax impact to telecommuting

-- The tax consequences of telecommuting for only a few months of the year
+- The tax consequences of employees that telecommute only a few months of the year

 Get answers to your most important questions about taxes and remote work

-- Are these new remote work arrangements triggering nexus for my company?
+- Are our remote work arrangements triggering nexus for my company?